-Pitch No / Building Dimensions (m) Use Present Condition / Comments 1 39 x 60 Football Uneven, not cut, reasonably well marked and defined by topography immediately to south a 2 62 x 100 (FULL SIZE) Football The main pitch at Woodside, dug out provision fencing.
-Probably the flattest, and most used Training 37 x 62 Training Not cut, very dated and in poor repair.
-No ma 3 60 x 92 Football Not cut, uneven, historic markings, suffering t 4 60 x 92 Football Not cut, uneven, historic markings, suffering t 5 35 x 55 Football Not cut, newish markings, suffering from drain Aberdeen Lads Club changing rooms, Woodside N/A Football Dilapidated building in poor repair.
-Woodside Sports Complex N/A Rugby & Football N/A d appears to have been in use recently.
-Position and west.
+Pitch No / Building Dimensions (m) Use Present Condition / Comments 1 39 x 60 Football Uneven, not cut, reasonably well marked and appears to have been in use recently.
+Position defined by topography immediately to south and west.
+2 62 x 100 (FULL SIZE) Football The main pitch at Woodside, dug out provision and separated from the other pitches by palisade fencing.
+Probably the flattest, and most used of the Lad's Club pitches Training 37 x 62 Training Not cut, very dated and in poor repair.
+No markings.
+Not regularly used, only for warming up.
+3 60 x 92 Football Not cut, uneven, historic markings, suffering from drainage issues, generally not in good condition.
+4 60 x 92 Football Not cut, uneven, historic markings, suffering from drainage issues, generally not in good condition.
+5 35 x 55 Football Not cut, newish markings, suffering from drainage issues.
+Aberdeen Lads Club changing rooms, Woodside N/A Football Dilapidated building in poor repair.
+Woodside Sports Complex N/A Rugby & Football N/A